- Routine and Diabetic Eye Exams

 A thorough eye exam can detect whether you have glaucoma.
 Specialized tests such as visual field testing and optic nerve photography are essential in determining your risk of vision loss.
 If you are found to have glaucoma, treatment with medication, lasers or advanced surgeries can effectively control the condition.

-At Temas Eye Center, we want to make it possible for you to afford your procedure and fit it into your budget.
+At Temas Eye Center, we want to make it possible for you to afford your procedure, whether it is cataract surgery or LASIK, and fit it into your budget.
 We are pleased to offer interest-free and traditional payment plans through Care Credit.
 Our traditional payment plans can extend your payments out to 60 months and for as low as $50 per month.

 You can apply online using the link below: